 Keep in mind that these are not all of the symptoms of panic attacks.
 Some people also experience choking and numbing sensations.
-When they have four of these symptoms at the same time, they probably experience panic attacks.
-While these symptoms and others are used to determine if an individual endured a panic attack after the fact, learning to recognize them in yourself or others is a good first step in getting the mental health treatment necessary.
+At the same time, these symptoms and others are used to determine if an individual endured a panic attack after the fact.
+Learning to recognize them in yourself or others is an excellent first step in getting the mental health treatment necessary.

-A panic attack is a real medical condition.
-Yet there are some persistent myths about them, such as:
+A panic attack is an actual medical condition.
+Yet there are some persistent myths about them.

-- Panic attacks feel the same to everyone: Since there are very common signs of a panic attack, people often think they feel the same for everyone.
-When doctors ask people to describe a panic attack, they often have very different answers.
-One reason is that people don’t describe things the same way.
+Since there are ubiquitous signs of a panic attack, people often think they feel the same for everyone.
+When doctors ask people to describe a panic attack, they usually have very different answers.
+One reason is that people don’t explain things the same way.
 However, the other reason is that panic attacks don’t feel quite the same to everyone.
-Because of that, some people feel a rush of heat or like they are flush, while others feel cold.
-For people who don’t understand this fact to pinpoint the symptoms of panic attacks.
+Because of that, some people feel a rush of heat or feel flushed, while others feel cold.
+For people who don’t understand this fact, it’s difficult to pinpoint the symptoms of panic attacks.

-- Panic attacks are just an overreaction: When people describe what a panic attack feels like, some of them write it off as an overreaction.
+When people describe what a panic attack feels like, some of them write it off as an overreaction.
 Others think that these feelings are part of being overly dramatic.
 Beyond popular belief, panic attacks are involuntary.
 As a result, people can’t control them.
 Why do people often think that panic attacks are a dramatization?
 One reason is that not everyone gets them.
 When people have panic attacks from events that don’t cause the symptoms in others, they think that it’s an overreaction.
 Another reason is that many of the symptoms are internal, so people can’t see them.
-However, certain things can make people more prone to panic attacks.
-For example, those who struggle with mental illness are more likely to experience panic attacks.
-Also, those who experience stressful situations have panic attacks often.

 Panic attacks are physical expressions of underlying mental health issues.
 They can severely hinder one’s professional and personal life.
 Yet, they don’t have to cast a shadow over people.
-With the right support and a patient therapeutic approach, individuals can greatly reduce the likelihood of suffering from panic attacks in the future.
+With the proper support and a patient therapeutic approach, individuals can significantly reduce the likelihood of suffering from panic attacks in the future.
 Santé Center for Healing is here to help you manage your panic attacks and overall mental health.
-We can tell you about what does a panic attack feels like.
+We can tell you what a panic attack feels like.
 Also, our staff offers several mental health services to help you, such as: